CJayda/AMARIS/README.md

 # AMARIS
-✨ AMARIS: A sophisticated, AI-enhanced digital sanctuary for mindful journaling.
-Built with a glassmorphism aesthetic, featuring 10 dynamic backgrounds, Zen lo-fi integration, and localized secure storage for private reflections.
+AMARIS — A bespoke digital sanctuary for the modern mind.
+Built on a foundation of elegance and privacy, Amaris allows you to archive your journey through an AI-enhanced lens.
+A Chantel Jayda production.